 We Use Neurofeedback Therapy to Treat:

 - ADHD (Attention Deficit Hyperactivity Disorder)

 - We can also train for Peak Performance and Technology Assisted Meditation

-A thorough initial assessment, along with brain mapping, will give us a better clinical picture of what symptoms are present.
-Based on the assessment we’ll develop an initial treatment plan.
 Because all brains are unique, it’s difficult to predict with accuracy how many sessions will be needed.
-Often people notice benefits within 4-5 sessions, but the goal is not just a reduction in symptoms; it is also long-term stability.
-Training typically begins with twice-a-week sessions.
-Three to four times a week can be helpful for clients in crisis, or with severe dysregulation, or for clients who choose to train faster.
+Often people notice benefits within 4-5 sessions of neurofeedback, but the goal is not just a reduction in symptoms; it is also long-term stability.
+Neurofeedback training typically begins with twice-a-week sessions.
+Three to four times a week can be helpful for individuals in crisis, with severe depression or for those who choose to train faster.
 Typically, sessions decrease to once a week, then every other week as symptoms improve.

 November and December – $1125 for 10 sessions (Value: $1250)

 Note: To receive these introductory rates, all 10 sessions must be purchased at your first appointment.